openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 ### Current UV Index And Forecast

+**As detailed above - this object is no longer supported and will be removed in the future.
+Please switch to useing the UV information in the Current Weather and Forecast thing.**

 | Parameter      | Description                                                                                                                    |
 |----------------|--------------------------------------------------------------------------------------------------------------------------------|
 | location       | Location of weather in geographical coordinates (latitude/longitude/altitude). **Mandatory**                                   |